DU-Bii/study-cases/Homo_sapiens/TCGA_study-case/TCGA_study-case.md

 ## Introduction

-This page describes a study case based on data from __The Cancer Genome Atlas__ (__TCGA__).
-This dataset contains more than 12,000 samples from patients suffering of a wide variety of cancer types.
+This page describes a study case based on data from **The Cancer Genome Atlas** (**TCGA**; <https://cancergenome.nih.gov/>).
+This dataset contains more than 11,285 samples from patients suffering of a wide variety of cancer types.
 We use some subsets of this huge dataset for different courses of the [Diplôme Universitaire en Bioinformatique Intégrative (DU-Bii)](https://du-bii.github.io/accueil).

 The full datasets are available in the NCBI databases (Gene Expression Ombinus, Short Read Archives).

 For the sake of simplicity, we took benefit of pre-processed data made available by Ron Shamir's team.

 We provide here